 Selective attention

-Although most people can simultaneously notice several stimuli, certain information is still lost because of the limit of human attention (Most et al., 2005).
-On the one hand, selective attention helps individuals focus on a specific task and filter irrelevant information sources (e.g., background noise).
+Although most people can simultaneously notice several stimuli, certain information is still lost because of the limits of human attention (Most et al., 2005).
+On the one hand, selective attention helps individuals focus on a specific task and filter out irrelevant information sources (e.g., background noise).
 With this cognitive ability, some people can read on public transportation.
-On the other hand, since capturing information requires mental effort and perceptual load, most people have experienced “looking without seeing” during their routines (Cartwright-Finch & Lavie, 2007; Mack, 2003).
+On the other hand, since capturing information requires mental effort and perceptual load, most people have experienced “looking without seeing” (Cartwright-Finch & Lavie, 2007; Mack, 2003).
 For instance, when a driver listens to the radio, a car that shifts the lane in front will not grab his or her attention.
-Especially when the phenomenon and event are irrelevant to the people, inattentional blindness is very likely to happen, and they would fail to notice the changes occurring in their visual field.
+Especially when the phenomenon and event are highly relevant to the people, inattentional blindness is very likely to happen, and they would fail to notice the changes occurring in their visual field.

 Problem-Solving